RonaldTreur/STSS/README.md

 **Note:** Only files with an `.stss`-extension, or no extension at all will be imported.

-Because the original `@import`-handling of SCSS has been left intact, files with a `.scss` extension will also be imported. **But** these can only contain valid S**C**SS data.
+Because the original `@import`-handling of SCSS has been left intact, files with a `.scss` extension will also be imported. **But** these can only contain valid S<b>C</b>SS data.
 To prevent stupid mistakes please always use STSS files and be sure to use the `.stss` extension for your stss files and `@import`-statements!

 ## How does all this work internally